leonmatt/research/software-engineering/design-pattern-examples/factory-method/README.md

 In this example, we have an application that is written in main.cpp.
 We also have a library of classes implemented in vehicle.h.

 In main.cpp, you will see that it only knows that vehicle.h is a library that allows it to allocate a vehicle.
 It is important that it knows about the abstract Vehicle class, but that is it.
-It does not know about the concrete classes.
+It does not need to know about the concrete classes.

 In vehicle.h, you will see that it implements a base vehicle class, a bike, car, and plane class, and a function for deciding which class it is going to allocate.